5 Myths About Solar Power Every Person Should Know

 2. Solar panels may not work with my climate.
 There’s only one key ingredient solar panels need to work: sunlight!
 Solar can even work in places like Alaska, with longer, colder winters.
 As long as there’s a few hours of daylight, your solar system should be able to harness the sun’s energy.
 Do you live in a cold and/or snowy climate?
 Research has shown that solar can still successfully generate electricity in snowy and harsh environments and thrive in winter weather.
 Light snow doesn’t have much impact on solar panels and can easily slide off of them.
 Heavier snow might affect the amount of electricity produced, but it’s still possible to generate electricity even when the panels are completely covered.
 Snow also has the benefit of serving as a cleaning agent for the panels as it melts away!

 3. Solar will lower the value of my house.
 Actually, it’s quite the contrary — solar panels are viewed as an upgrade to a house.
 A 2018 Zillow analysis said solar panels raised the value of a home by 4.1% across the U.S. Specifically, it’s an average $9,274 on a $226,300 home.
 Buyers are increasingly demanding green living solutions.
 More than 80 percent of buyers say that energy-efficient features are important when they’re choosing a home.
-Prospective homeowners will find saving significantly on energy costs attractive, as well as the back-up some systems with storage provide.
+Prospective homeowners will find saving significantly on energy costs attractive, as well as the back-up some solar power systems with battery storage provide.

 4. Solar panels are noisy, not aesthetically pleasing, and can damage your roof.
 You might think that adding solar panels will affect the visual appeal of your home.
 Of course, that depends on your personal taste, but homes with solar panels have become increasingly popular, so you won’t stand out in a bad way.